 Yamamoto is also a huge fan of figure skating, as shown in some of her directorial roles.
-Yuri!!! on Ice and her Japan Animator Expo short ENDLESS NIGHT are all about figure skating, and the opening of Persona 5 has the characters perform figure skating spins.
+Yuri!!! on Ice and her Japan Animator Expo short ENDLESS NIGHT are all about figure skating, and the opening of Persona 5 (which she directed and storyboarded) has the characters perform figure skating spins and jumps.

 Quite (in?)famously Akira Yasuda, who worked as a Capcom employee for several years and was the original designer of Chun-li, was a big fan of thunder thighs - hence Chun-li's famously thick pillars of muscle.
 When questioned by a female co-worker on why her thighs were so big, he replied "you just don't understand the appeal" and then started explaining the appeal to her, which apparently creeped her out.

 Ai Yazawa never gets tired of designing new clothes for her characters.
 Justified since before becoming a mangaka she attended fashion school.

 Jane Yolen usually avoids this, but her submission to the anthology A Starfarer's Dozen spends several pages describing exactly how it feels to slowly turn into an animal, using incredibly sensual language for a work not marketed to adults.